 Small Print (enlarged for texture): I’ve been approved as an Amazon.com Affiliate, so any links to Amazon are monetised.
 The purchase price to you remains unaffected, but I may be compensated for these purchases.
 If a purchase does not accrue to an affiliate, Amazon keeps the difference.

 PSA: If you know of an affiliate you want to support—whether me or another—, purchaser through the affiliate.
 It costs you nothing and benefits the little guy.

 I readily admit to being provocative, sometimes edgy, and polemic, but not without qualification.
 I keep coming across Strawson’s work, and I agree with much of it, though I feel he’s an edge case in the eyes of many.
 Even when discussing Strawson’s views with others, I get ‘the look’, this incredulous half-cocked quizzical glare.

-conversation altercation I had recently on the topic of identity, cutting to the chase, here’s the big reveal:
+In fact, I am reminded of an online conversation altercation I had recently on the topic of identity, cutting to the chase, here’s the big reveal:

 You are intentionally being contrarian for no reason other than attempting to appear worldly and intellectually superior.

 All living people have an identity.
 Every single human being.
 It’s not a philosophical argument.
 It’s basic vocabulary.
 Just because another culture has a different name for it, doesn’t make it untrue.

 Out of courtesy I’ll withhold the ‘identity’ of this individual, save to say it is an undergraduate.